How to report an accident at work

 Steps two and three should be followed regardless of if the accident is reportable under RIDDOR.
 Step four is all about determining whether your accident reporting needs to be escalated to the Health and Safety Executive (HSE).

 If you’re a Citation client, you should give our advice line a call.
-Our Health & Safety experts will tell you if it needs to be reported under RIDDOR and, if it does, we’ll let you know how to best approach the HSE.
+Our Health & Safety consultants will tell you if it needs to be reported under RIDDOR and, if it does, we’ll let you know how to best approach the HSE.

 If you’re not yet part of the Citation team, you need to thoroughly research whether the nature of the accident is reportable – we’ve taken a good look here, and the HSE is packed with useful information too.